oaeproject/Hilary/README.md

 sudo chown -R `whoami` /var/lib/cassandra
 ```

-All Hilary data is stored in Cassandra instead of a relational database.
+All Hilary data is stored in Apache Cassandra.
 Therefore it is *not necessary* to install any RDBMS such as MySQL or PostgreSQL.

 #### Redis